R-H-T/mws-restaurant-stage-1/README.md

 2. Update the Google Maps API key to your own (*see the `TODO` inside `src/index.js`*).
 3. Run `npm run start` to start in live Development Mode.
 Make any changes inside the "`src/`"-directory.
 The following url will get automatically opened in your default browser: http://localhost:8080/

+### Lighthouse Testing
+After running the two first steps of **Begin Development**:
+1. Run `npm run audit` and open either http://localhost:8181/ or https://localhost:8443/ (Requires a trusted certificate).
+2. Open Incognito-mode in the Chrome browser and disable any plugins to avoid interferance during tests.
+3. Run Chrome Lighthouse in the Developer Tools panel (check Accessibility, Performance, Progressive Web App).
 ---

 ## Available Commands
 * `npm run start` – Builds and starts the project in Development Mode (Webpack Dev Server).
 This environment enables Live Reloading of any changes you make to the watched directories configured within the `webpack.config.js`-file.
 A Node.js server will be providing the Web Socket connection and the Restaurants Data API.
+* `npm run audit` – Builds and starts the project in Production mode with a test server (Node & Express, Webpack Dev Server Middleware).
+This command is intended for Lighthouse testing in Chrome.
 * `npm run dev` – Builds the project in plain Development Mode.
 The files will be generated inside the dist folder and most of the files will be un-minified for debugging purposes (_Not recommended for production - see `npm run build` instead_).
 * `npm run watch` – Starts a Watch task in Development Mode.
 * `npm run images` – Generates responsive images from `src/img_source/` to `src/img/`.
 Any image you wish not to be processed should go into the `src/img_source/fixed/`-directory.